"The world is full of stories. But how many of those stories just reinforce what we think we know?"

 KILIII YUYAN

-Kiliii's new book, Guardians of Life: Indigenous Science, Indigenous Wisdom, and Restoring the Planet, released February 15, 2026.
+Kiliii's new book, Guardians of Life: Indigenous Science, Indigenous Wisdom, and Restoring the Planet, has just been released.
 Featuring a decade of his National Geographic photography, the book includes contributions from two dozen Indigenous authors and is edited by bestselling author Charles Mann (1491).
 Learn More + Book Orders

 A dynamic speaker and storyteller, Kiliii has taken the stage at TEDx, toured with NatGeo Live, and now keynotes through Changemaker Talent, sharing the human stories behind his images.
 He also speaks widely for the Vital Impacts Live Student Speaker Series across the United States, inspiring the next generation of changemakers to see storytelling as a powerful tool for conservation. .
 Based in Seattle, he is more commonly found beneath the sea or atop the ice.